Beautiful orange perennial flowers in shades of bright orange, apricot, peach and coral

 They come in a variety of colors including orange, yellow, red and pink.

-Poppies and they’re great for brightening up the garden and they grow best in a position with full sun.
+Poppies are great for brightening up the garden and they grow best in a position with full sun.

 3. Daylily (Hemerocallis spp.)